ScrubFace/deeplib/README.md

 # deeplib
-deeplib is a deep learning library I made.
+deeplib is a deep learning library I made - updated version of nn_library.